Yasmani Grandal Preview, Player Props: White Sox vs. Mariners

 - Grandal is batting .235 with 12 doubles, eight home runs and 32 walks.

-- In 23.0% of his games this year, Grandal has notched at least one RBI.
-In eight of those games (8.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- In 23 games this year (22.8%), Grandal has picked up an RBI, and in eight of those games (7.9%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.